-

 Duke Health Warns of Potential Split with Aetna

-Duke Health, one of the Triangle’s largest and most trusted healthcare providers, has notified patients that it may exit Aetna’s insurance network if a new agreement isn’t reached by Monday, … Continue reading Duke Health Warns of Potential Split with Aetna
+Duke Health, one of the Triangle’s largest and most trusted healthcare providers, has notified patients that it may exit Aetna’s insurance network if a new agreement isn’t reached by Monday, Oct.
+20. The move could affect thousands of South Durham residents who rely on Duke physicians and facilities – from urgent care at Southpoint to…

 Apex Lands Duke/UNC Children’s Hospital Site

-North Carolina Children's Health - a partnership between UNC Health and Duke Health - has picked 230 acres near U.S. 1 and NC 540 in Apex as the site of … Continue reading Apex Lands Duke/UNC Children’s Hospital Site
+North Carolina Children’s Health – a partnership between UNC Health and Duke Health – has picked 230 acres near U.S. 1 and NC 540 in Apex as the site of the campus for the only free-standing independent children’s hospital in the Carolinas.
+In an announcement Thursday, NC Children’s estimated that 8,000 jobs will come with…

 Parktown Food Hub Holds Christmas in July Event

-Starting next week, Parktown Food Hub organizers want supporters to work on a "reverse Advent calendar" for their Christmas in July food drive.
-For the unfamiliar: An Advent calendar is … Continue reading Parktown Food Hub Holds Christmas in July Event
+Starting next week, Parktown Food Hub organizers want supporters to work on a “reverse Advent calendar” for their Christmas in July food drive.
+For the unfamiliar: An Advent calendar is a special calendar used to count down the days of Advent in anticipation of Christmas.
+Each day is marked by a small compartment or window…

 First Measles Case of 2025 Reported in North Carolina

-North Carolina health officials have confirmed the state’s first case of measles in 2025, involving a child who became ill while traveling to the state from a country experiencing a … Continue reading First Measles Case of 2025 Reported in North Carolina
+North Carolina health officials have confirmed the state’s first case of measles in 2025, involving a child who became ill while traveling to the state from a country experiencing a measles outbreak.
+The child visited Forsyth and Guilford counties, and the NC Department of Health and Human Services (NCDHHS) is working with local health departments…

 [Raising Durham] Rolling with the Trolls: Comments, Cancer, and Calling Out Nonsense

 A few weeks ago, I found myself doing something I usually avoid: scrolling through the comments.
 And y’all, I KNOW better.
 Truly.
-It started with a Facebook post from a … Continue reading [Raising Durham] Rolling with the Trolls: Comments, Cancer, and Calling Out Nonsense
+It started with a Facebook post from a local news reporter about a measles outbreak and the importance of childhood vaccines.
+I added a brief comment, sharing that my daughter is immunocompromised and…

 South Durham’s Heather Hindin Named Executive Director of Harper’s Home